ansible/ansible/docs/docsite/rst/index.rst

+:tocdepth: 3

 Ansible Documentation
 =====================

 About Ansible
 `````````````

-Welcome to the Ansible documentation!

 Ansible is an IT automation tool.
-It can configure systems, deploy software, and orchestrate more advanced IT tasks
-such as continuous deployments or zero downtime rolling updates.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

 Ansible's main goals are simplicity and ease-of-use.
 It also has a strong focus on security and reliability, featuring a minimum of moving parts, usage of OpenSSH for transport (with other transports and pull modes as alternatives), and a language that is designed around auditability by humans--even those not familiar with the program.